-If you are registering your cat and dog for the first time you will need to visit Council in person.
+If you are registering your cat and dog for the first time you will need to call Council.

 Remember to bring evidence that your dog or cat is microchipped and any supporting information (eg. Desexing certificate etc) that may qualify you for a reduced registration fee.

-Registration renewals can be paid in person, BPay or Post Bill Pill Pay.
+Registration renewals can be paid over the phone, BPay or Post Bill Pill Pay.

 If your dog or cat meets one or more of the following you will be eligible for a reduced fee.